-B Sharp Arts Engagement® is a life enrichment and research program for people with dementia and their care partners who wish to attend the Fort Collins Symphony and participate in a CSU study examining the sense of connection, mood, and cognition related to experiencing the symphony.
+B Sharp Arts Engagement® is a life enrichment and research program for people with dementia and their care partners who wish to attend the Fort Collins Symphony and participate in evidence-based research examining the sense of connection, mood, and cognition related to experiencing the symphony.
+We are beginning our 6th season in 2021.

 B Sharp Arts Engagement® was launched in 2015 and provided 30 people with dementia and their primary care partner the opportunity to attend five Fort Collins Symphony Masterworks concerts during the 2015-16 season.
 The study explored a number of factors, including the impact of the music on the cognitive ability of participants with dementia, the social connections between the care partner and person with dementia, and the degree to which study participants feel supported by the community.
-We offered this program for 3 seasons until the program was interrupted by Covid-19 in 2020.
-We look forward to resuming it when we are able to safely do so.
+The program was interrupted by Covid-19 in 2020 and we are resuming it again in 2021.

 A healthy community is an inclusive community.
 Northern Colorado is committed to learning how to engage and create meaningful interactions for those living with dementia.
 This means reaching out to people with dementia and their care partners to encourage them to take part in community events — to consciously include rather than just passively accept.